 - Food Bank for NYC: Find food pantries and soup kitchens near you.

-- World Central Kitchen (Bronx): WCK will distribute fresh, individually packaged grab-and-go meals to local families during lunchtime at different pick-up locations in the Bronx and Queens.
+- World Central Kitchen: WCK will distribute fresh, individually packaged grab-and-go meals to local families during lunchtime at pick-up locations at various locations in NYC, Newark, and Elizabeth.

 - Invisible Hands: Volunteer-run initiative offering free delivery of groceries (as well as prescriptions, and other general errands) for elderly, immunocompromised, or otherwise at-risk individuals.